mbarleon-org/go-orm/.github/CODE_OF_CONDUCT.md

-TEMPLATE_NAME: CODE OF CONDUCT
+GO-ORM: CODE OF CONDUCT

-If you're reading this text, it's because you intend to play / participate / help with the TEMPLATE_NAME project, and for that, on behalf of all collaborators, THANK YOU!
+If you're reading this text, it's because you intend to play / participate / help with the GO-ORM project, and for that, on behalf of all collaborators, THANK YOU!

 Preamble